 *one-hour outline coaching session with Kyle V. Hiller ($100)

 *30-minute practice pitch sessions with Kate Angelella ($50)

 How do I get to the retreat?

 The retreat is located in Campbon, France, approximately 30 miles west of Nantes (about a 40-minute drive).
 Elixir will collect all participants at either the Nantes train station or the Nantes Airport, depending on their mode of arrival, and transport them to the château.
-Pickup time at the train station will be at 4 PM, and at the airport at 5 PM, on June 10th.
-Details will be discussed with attendees prior to arrival.
+Pickup time at the train station will be at 4 PM, and at the airport at 5 PM, on Wednesday, June 10.